justinethier/husk-scheme/docs/Continuations.markdown

 CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.
 Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports higher order functions (that is, a function can be assigned to a variable just like any other data type).

-In order to make CPS work, a new `cont` parameter had to be added to `eval`, and threaded through each call.
-This was a time consuming change as there are so many calls to `eval` with the core husk code.
-But each change was straightforward - many to the point of almost being mechanical.

 While researching CPS, one thing that really threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):

 >CPS is a programming style where no function is ever allowed to return